akruszewski/gibl/manuscript/chapter4.md

      (string-replace line x "")))))
 ```

-We concluded our `handler` implementation.
+We concluded the `handler` implementation.

 #### 4.2.1.3.
 Server implementation